2017 Shanghai Masters

 The 2017 Juss Sports Shanghai Masters was a professional ranking snooker tournament that took place in Shanghai, China.
-It was the ninth ranking event of the 2017/2018 season.

-Qualifying for the tournament took place between 11 and 13 October in Wigan.
+The 11th edition of the tournament since it was first held in 2007, it was the ninth ranking event of the 2017/2018 season.
+Qualifying took place from 11 to 13 October at the Robin Park Arena and Sports Centre in Wigan.

-Ding Junhui was the defending champion, but withdrew from the tournament due to an eye infection.

-Notably, Judd Trump won 20 consecutive frames in four matches before losing 3 frames to Jack Lisowski in the semi-finals.

-Ronnie O'Sullivan captured his 30th ranking title by beating Judd Trump 10–3 in the final.
-With his win, O'Sullivan is ranked 2nd place on the all-time list of ranking event wins, only behind Stephen Hendry.
+Ding Junhui was the defending champion, but he withdrew from the tournament due to an eye infection.
+Judd Trump won 20 consecutive frames in four matches before losing 3 frames to Jack Lisowski in the semi-finals.
+Ronnie O'Sullivan captured his second Shanghai Masters title and the 30th ranking title of his career by beating Trump 10–3 in the final.

+The 2017 edition of the event marked the last time the Shanghai Masters was staged as a ranking tournament.
+The following year, it became a non-ranking invitational tournament for 24 players.

 Prize fund

 The breakdown of prize money for this year is shown below: